Antonio-Martella/Anti-Hating-Filter-with-Deep-Learning/README.md

-# Deep Learning Project – Toxic Comment Classification
+rning Project – Toxic Comment Classification

 ## Overview
-Questo progetto nasce con l’obiettivo di sviluppare un sistema di classificazione automatica dei commenti tossici utilizzando tecniche di Deep Learning applicate al Natural Language Processing (NLP).
+This project was born with the aim of developing an automatic classification system for toxic comments using Deep Learning techniques applied to Natural Language Processing (NLP).

-L’intero workflow – dalla preparazione del dataset alla progettazione dei modelli, dall’ottimizzazione degli iperparametri alla valutazione finale – è stato progettato e implementato da me, con l’intento di mostrare competenze solide in:
+The entire workflow – from dataset preparation to model design, from hyperparameter optimization to final evaluation – was designed and implemented by me, with the aim of demonstrating solid skills in:

-- Machine Learning e Deep Learning
+- Machine Learning and Deep Learning

-- NLP e text preprocessing
+- NLP and Text Preprocessing

-- Architetture basate su reti ricorrenti (LSTM)
+- Recurrent Network (LSTM) Architectures

-- Ottimizzazione, validazione e gestione dei modelli
+- Model Optimization, Validation, and Management

-- Buone pratiche di MLOps a livello progettuale (struttura repository, riproducibilità, separazione dei moduli)
+- MLOps Best Practices at the Design Level (Repository Structure, Reproducibility, Module Separation)

-## Obiettivo del progetto
+## Project objective

-L’obiettivo è costruire un modello robusto in grado di:
+The goal is to build a robust model capable of:

-1. Identificare se un commento contiene contenuti d’odio (classificazione binaria).
+1. Identifying whether a comment contains hate content (binary classification).

-2. Classificare le specifiche categorie di tossicità presenti nel commento (classificazione multilabel), tra cui:
+2. Classifying the specific toxicity categories present in the comment (multilabel classification), including:

 	- toxic